 If it was possible for someone's heart to break, mine did at that moment.
 "No. Don't mess with me like that.
 You're not funny!"

 "I'm not joking with you!
 God dammit I'm gone.
 I'm leaving Friday.
-I'm going into the Marines.
+I'm going away, very fucking far away.
 You knew this would happen all along so don't act surprised."
 At a loss, I wasn't sure what to do.
 I could beg him to stay, to wait for me, or just let him go.
 Maybe it's not worth it to be with him if he's going to just leave me.
 Standing up, he said, "I'm following my dreams.
 I suggest you do the same."

 "But all my dreams have you in them with me.
 You said no matter what you'd always be there!
 You promised me you would be. . ."
 My voice began to shake as the tears continuously struggled to make their way out.

-"Promises are for kids.
+"Promises are for children.
 You need to grow up."
 He began to turn around, "Anything else you want to say?
 This is your last chance."

 'Say it.
 Tell him you love him.
 It could save everything.'
 My mind raced for answers.
 'He's everything to you.
 You just want to throw it all away?
 Tell him, God dammit tell him!'
 No. He caused this.
 It's his fault.
 He deserves to feel Hell.

 He began to walk away, mumbling to himself.
 "Nate, wait!"
 Turning around to face me, I looked him in his dark brown eyes that still glisten like the day I first met him and said with everything in me, "I hate you."